 This concept would be stunning either in a entry way or your bedroom.
 Line up your hats along the wall (3M hooks will be your friend if you're renting), add some of your favourite prints, your perfumes, candles and even some of your favourite shoes and use them as decor.

 SEcondly, the bench bed head.

-Notes; Bench via Retrojan, Marble Tray (similar here) Fingers Crossed Print, Bed Threads Linen Duvet
+Notes; Bench via RJ Living, Marble Tray (similar here) Fingers Crossed Print, Bed Threads Linen Duvet

 Details; Aesop Face Mist, Palm Beach Candle, Lack of Colour Hat (shop here), Nespresso Espresso Cup & Saucer, Old issues of RUSSH.

 No bed-side table?
 No worries.
 Place a bench at either the head or the foot of your bed to store your bedroom details.
 A candle, a face mist, an espresso, books to flick through in the morning, what more do you need?
 I love that the feet of the bench and set in from the edge so that the piece of timber almost looks floating when you add your pillows in front.

 In the next few weeks I will be switching my studio room around to avoid the summer heat so let me know if you like these types of blog posts and I can shoot the studio next.

 Lastly, a huge thank you to RJ Living for working on this post with me